 2013 65 runners from 15 countries.
 Ram Kumar Raj Bhandari smashed his own 2011 record in 3.40.43 and Bim Bahadur Gurung came second in 3.45.20.
 First non-Neapli runner was Malcolm Attard from Malta in 5.47.22 (13th place).
 In the over-60s class Brent Weigner (USA) finished in 7.47.22 (33rd place).
 The weather was remarkably warm and sunny with no snow this year!

 2015 Mainly because of the two major earthquakes in Nepal earlier in the year, there were only 52 runners from 7 countries.
-Winner, Bhim Gurung – 3.42.36, is now second in the all time results list; Sudeep Khulung Rai was second in 3.55.25 and is now placed 7th in the all time list.
+Winner, Bhim Gurung – 3.42.36, is now second in the all time results list; Sudeep Khulung Rai was second in 3.55.25 and is now placed 7th in the All Time List.
 Simon Grimstrup (Denmark) was the first foreigner in 8th place (4.53.46).
 Mrs Louise Voghel from Canada put in a remarkable performance being the first supervet (over 60) in 22nd place (6.56.02).

-Since 1987 the race has been organised by Diana Penny Sherpani (Race Director) through her UK trekking agency Bufo Ventures Ltd.
+Since 1987 the race has been organised by Diana Penny Sherpani (Race Director) through her UK trekking agency Bufo Ventures Ltd. After 30 years, Diana is retiring and handing over to Doug Scott’s Community Action Nepal.

 Until 1997 the race was held every two years in November.
 In 1999 we decided to hold the race every 18 months, so that races could alternate between autumn and spring.
 There were spring races in 1999 and 2002.
 Because of political unrest in Nepal in 2002, it was considered safer to fly into Lukla rather than walk in from the roadhead at Jiri.
 This provided an extra week’s training and acclimatisation in the Gokyo valley.
 We have now reverted to every 2 years in November.